bacpop/PopPUNK/docs/tutorial.rst

 ^^^^^^^^^^^^
 * strain_db.search.out -- the core and accessory distances between all pairs.
+* strain_db_graph.gpickle -- the network used to predict clusters.
 * strain_db_DPGMM_fit.png -- scatter plot of all distances, and mixture model fit and assignment.
 * strain_db_DPGMM_fit_contours.png -- contours of likelihood function fitted to